Skip to Content

 Industry Links

-You will be studying timely, relevant and pressing issues that will be ‘live’ throughout the programme (e.g. BREXIT & EU negotiations; migration and refugees; conflict and war; climate change developments).
+You will be studying timely, relevant and pressing issues that will be ‘live’ throughout the programme (e.g. BREXIT & EU negotiations; The Russia-Ukraine war, The conflict in Gaza, migration and refugees; climate change developments).
 A deep understanding and critical engagement with such contemporary issues is sought after by both local and global industries, from both the private and the public sectors.

 Many academics on the programme are engaged in QPOL (Queen’s Policy Engagement) – this is the ‘front door’ for public policy engagement at Queen’s University, supporting academics and policymakers in sharing evidence-based research and ideas on the major social, cultural and economic challenges facing society regionally, nationally and beyond.